 It’s not ideal but we Brits have a bit of a bad reputation with languages, often taking the loudly and slowly approach to speaking to the locals while we’re on holiday.
 We all know that it’s more polite to try to speak the language, but some languages are notoriously difficult to learn at a moment’s notice.
 Especially Turkish.

-That’s why we’ve put together 15 essential phrases, so if you’re last minute holiday to Turkey is round the corner, make your next holiday to Turkey that little bit easier.
+That’s why we’ve put together 15 essential phrases, so if you’re last minute holiday to Turkey is round the corner, make your next Turkey holiday that little bit easier.
 Just bookmark or print the page to start speaking the lingo like a local.

 - Hello – Merhaba (mehr-hah-bah)

 Saying hello is definitely something you should know when you go on holiday.
 From greeting the people in your hotel to making a good first impression with a shopkeeper, a simple hello is always appreciated.
 For a more casual, “Hi” you might hear “Selam” (seh-lahm) instead.